fortrabbit/blog/how-we-do-transactional-mail.md

 ---
 author: fl
 created: 2017-06-22
 published: true
-title:        "How we do transactional e-mails"
+title: How we do transactional e-mails
-excerpt:      "Our real-live practices on auto-generated client e-mail communication."
+excerpt: Our real-live practices on auto-generated client e-mail communication.
-lead:         "Sending triggered standardized e-mails to clients is part of almost every web application.
+lead: Sending triggered standardized e-mails to clients is part of almost every web application.
 To get this right is crucial for business.
-This is about our own 'worst' practices — a nerdy article covering communication, design and web tech (PHP related)."
+This is about our own 'worst' practices — a nerdy article covering communication, design and web tech (PHP related).
-image:        'transactional-mail-poster-blur.jpg'
+image: transactional-mail-poster-blur.jpg
-imagecredit:  ''
+imagecredit: ""
+tags:
+  - chronicles
+  - webdev
+  - opinion
 ---

 ## Tech